Evanml2030/Excel-SpaceInvader/README.md

 Has been updated !

 Thank you all for your time!
+Running much more smoothly now.

+Want to add a boss mode, missile cap/pack

 Big ups to:
 https://openclipart.org/ for the missile, ship and stormtrooper clip art